SuhanNShetty/End_to_End_Learning_of_Self_Driving_Cars/README.md

 - Testing the Performance of the Learning Model

-Refer to the file *tutorial.ipynb* for details.
+Refer to the file **tutorial.ipynb** now for the detailed tutorial.
 # End2End_Learning_of_Self_Driving_Cars